 This is wrong on so many levels.

 Purplebricks promotes itself as a low cost alternative to the traditional real estate brokerage.
-They cater to a part of the market that wants a DIY model.
+They cater to a part of the market that wants a DIY model and who believes that they don’t require the full services of a Realtor to get themselves the results they’d like (such as Property Guys).
 The truth is, there’s plenty of room in the market for that model.

 We’re seeing it across industries – an influx of budget-friendly and DIY clothing, furniture and even restaurants.
 This is paired with an equally popular rise in high-end goods and services. (in Guelph in particular, we’ve seen a massive trend of boutique cheese shops, eco-friendly household goods, high end grocery stores).
 As a full service brokerage, we stand by the service that we offer, and we are happy to compete.
 I believe in a competitive market place.
 It keeps us on the top of our game and working to provide the best consumer experience possible.